Catalyst Pharmaceuticals: Litigation and Reception

 On January 28, 2022, in Catalyst Pharmaceuticals, Inc. v.
 Becerra, the Eleventh Circuit upheld orphan exclusivity for Catalyst Pharmaceuticals and its drug Firdapse.
-With this decision, the Eleventh Circuit rejected the FDA’s interpretation of orphan exclusivity and concluded that the agency had improperly approved a competitor product from Jacobus Pharmaceutical Co.
+With this decision, the Eleventh Circuit rejected the FDA's interpretation of orphan exclusivity and concluded that the agency had improperly approved a competitor product from Jacobus Pharmaceutical Co.

 On February 4, 2019, Bernie Sanders, United States Senator from Vermont, publicly sent a letter to Catalyst asking why they raised the price of their drug Firdapse to an annual cost of $375,000, considering Firdapse was previously free of charge through an FDA compassionate use program.
+Catalyst responded by saying, "The approval of Firdapse by the FDA means that all LEMS patients in the United States now have access to this much-needed medication".
 Sanders questioned the financial decision regarding the negative impact, specifically asking about how many patients would suffer or die, for patients who may no longer be able to afford the drug.
 The drug is used to treat Lambert–Eaton myasthenic syndrome (LEMS), which is a rare neuromuscular disorder.